stephband/bolt/README.md

 ## Principles

 * Styles are defined in short, readable and extensible classes.
-* Themes change between projects, layout techniques do not.
-Minimal colour included.
+* Minimal colour included.
+Themes change between projects, where layout techniques do not.
-* Normalised to a useful baseline with the border-box model set across the board.
+* Normalised to a useful baseline with the box model set to border-box.
 * Inline-blocks are preferred over floats for horizontal layout.
-* Position with respect to context.

 ## Classes